Crossbones (character): Fictional character biography

 In Fallen Son: The Death of Captain America, Wolverine, along with Daredevil and Doctor Strange, broke into S.H.I.E.L.D. to interrogate Crossbones and threatened to kill him.
 Crossbones revealed no knowledge of his hiring by the Red Skull.
 Wolverine left him a bloody mess on the floor after being convinced by Daredevil to spare his life.

-S.H.I.E.L.D.
-Director Tony Stark arranged for Professor X to scan Crossbones' mind for information, but Professor X found that someone had erased several parts of his memory to prevent such a scan.
+S.H.I.E.L.D. director Tony Stark arranged for Professor X to scan Crossbones' mind for information, but Professor X found that Doctor Faustus had erased several parts of his memory to prevent such a scan.
 Sin and a new incarnation of the Serpent Squad have broken Crossbones free of S.H.I.E.L.D. custody.
 They then capture the Winter Soldier when confronting Lukin to find out a relationship with the Red Skull.

 When Sin and the Serpent Squad attacked the Senate Building, Bucky Barnes arrived as the new Captain America.
 After battling and injuring many of the Squad, Crossbones attacked Barnes.
 After a brutal fight in which Crossbones launched Barnes out of the building.
-Bucky was saved by the Natalia Romanova's intervention, and Bucky shot Crossbones several times in the chest.
+Bucky was saved by the Black Widow's intervention, and Bucky shot Crossbones several times in the chest.
 The gravely wounded Crossbones was then taken into S.H.I.E.L.D. custody once again.

-At the start of the "Heroic Age" event, Crossbones has become a member of the new Thunderbolts team formed in the aftermath of Siege.
+At the start of the "Heroic Age" event, Crossbones has become a member of the new Thunderbolts team formed in the aftermath of Norman Osborn's siege of Asgard.
 Government agents, working with Luke Cage, add Crossbones to the team knowing that he cannot be reformed, hoping that his extreme methods will alienate the other Thunderbolt members and push them towards rehabilitation.
 During the team's first mission, Crossbones was exposed to corrupted Terrigen Mists; during the events of Shadowland, Crossbones manifested the ability to fire a powerful, piercing beam of energy from his face, theorizing that this ability originates from his exposure to the Terrigen mists.
 He uses this ability to murder a police officer.
 Fearing that the Thunderbolts are close to being disbanded following Cage's decision to leave, Crossbones attempted to escape alongside Ghost and Juggernaut.
 During the attempt, Crossbones used his new ability to fight the unsuspecting Steve Rogers.
 Crossbones was defeated and discharged from the Thunderbolts, after Ghost revealed his murder of the police officer.
 Crossbones is shown incarcerated in a padded cell wearing a straitjacket, apparently no longer able to use his energy beam.